Table of Contents

 What is Butane?

 Butane is an organic compound with the formula C4H10.
-Butane is a saturated hydrocarbon containing 4 carbons, with unbranched structure.
+Butane is a saturated hydrocarbon containing 4 carbons, with an unbranched structure.

 Other names – Methylethylmethane, n-Butane